FURI student Clara Chaves Azevedo works in the lab, holding a small component with tweezers.

 Stay ahead of industry trends with stackable microcredentials

-Get hands-on experience conducting research
+Get hands-on experience by conducting research

 Get an internship in the semiconductor industry

-Launch your career in one of the world’s fastest-growing industries by exploring semiconductor internships with a range of local and national employers—including ASU partners like Intel, TSMC, Applied Materials, and more.
+Launch your career in one of the world’s fastest-growing industries by exploring semiconductor internships with a range of local and national employers, including ASU partners like Applied Materials, Intel, TSMC and more.

 Fulton Schools microelectronics news